Schemes of Arrangement

 Letter of intention

-- If the Panel provides a no-objection statement it will be issued to the applicant just prior to the filing for the second Court hearing, at which the Court makes final orders regarding the scheme (usually to approve the scheme and give effect to it).
+- If the Panel provides a No-objection Statement it will be issued to the Applicant just prior to the filing for the second Court hearing, at which the Court makes final orders regarding the scheme (usually to approve the scheme and give effect to it).
 This ensures that the Panel has had an opportunity to observe the entire scheme process and satisfy itself that there have been no material changes to the circumstances of the scheme and no material changes to the information it considered in advance of the hearing for initial Court orders.
-A statement outlining any material changes (or if none, a statement to this effect) should be included in the application for a no-objection statement.
+A statement outlining any material changes (or if none, a statement to this effect) should be included in the application for a No-objection Statement.

 Objection by a shareholder

-- A shareholder or other interested party may submit an objection to the Panel.
-The Panel may consider such an objection when determining whether to provide a no-objection statement.
+- A shareholder or other interested party may also submit an objection to the Panel in relation to matters which are within the Panel’s jurisdiction.

-- More specifically, scheme documents should be:
+- More specifically, Scheme Booklets and other shareholder disclosure documents should be: